NI’S TOP BUSINESS AWARDS LAUNCHED FOR 2019

 Northern Ireland’s overall company of the year in the opinion of the judging panel.
 Companies can be of any size/scale, number of employees, and must be able to exhibit exceptional performance, especially but not exclusively during the 12 month period to 31st October 2019.

-The category is open to senior managers and leaders in businesses and organisations across the private, public and voluntary sectors who are aged 35 or younger at 31st October 2019, and whose leadership and achievement can be clearly demonstrated.
+The category is open to senior managers and leaders in businesses and organisations across the private, public and voluntary sectors, whose leadership and achievement can be clearly demonstrated.

 Sponsored by: Ulster University